cedardevs/onestop/docs/public-user/api/query-syntax.md

 **Estimated Reading Time: 10 minutes**

 # Query Syntax
 OneStop query text offers a variety of ways in which to specify exactly what you seek -- whether it be starting out with a high-level broad search or fine-tuning parameters with exact fields and operators.
+This guide can be approached in two ways: look for answers in the Common Use Cases section, or learn about each feature one at a time in the Features section.

+## Table of Contents

+## Common Use Cases
+- Match An Exact Phrase
+- Search Against A Specific Field
+- Search Fields Requiring An Exact Match With An Inexact Query
+- Specify What Should And Should Not Appear In My Results

+## Features
-The underlying query is an Elasticsearch [query string query](https://www.elastic.co/guide/en/elasticsearch/reference/master/query-dsl-query-string-query.html#query-string-syntax).
+OneStop's underlying query is an Elasticsearch [query string query](https://www.elastic.co/guide/en/elasticsearch/reference/master/query-dsl-query-string-query.html#query-string-syntax).
 Much of the Elasticsearch guide information is relevant to OneStop, but below you will find information on default behavior, explanations of the advanced syntax features in relation to the OneStop-specific indices, and exactly what is and is not supported.

-## Requesting Help
-If you're unsure of something pertaining to the query syntax, feel free to search through existing issues in our [Feedback repository on GitHub](https://github.com/cedardevs/feedback/issues?utf8=%E2%9C%93&q=is%3Aissue) or open a [new issue](https://github.com/cedardevs/feedback/issues/new?assignees=&labels=help&template=help-request.md&title=Help+Request+--+) if you cannot find what you're looking for.

-## Features
 All of the following features can be used in combination with each other to adjust the match precision of your query to your results.
 Introduce some slack by modifying the proximity and fuzziness match levels, or narrow down the specifics with boolean operators and explicit fields.

 - [Default Query Behavior](#default-query-behavior)
 - [Terms, Phrases, And Groups](#terms-phrases-and-groups)